OlimilO1402/XL_VBanywhere/README.md

 In the Office 32-Bit version with VBA7 we have:
 Win64 = 0 and VBA7 = 1

 In all other older Office 32-Bit Versions before 2007 and in VBC, there is of course none of this and therefor the default for a non defined compiler constant is 0
 Win64 = 0 and VBA7 = 0

 #### New Keywords and Datatypes in VBA7
 In VBA7 every API-function needs the new keyword "**PtrSafe**" inserted before Function/Sub.
 Because VBC does not know this keyword, we are forced to declare every API-Function twice for this purpose.
-At least we are able to do this, just by using VBA7-constant copying the declares and insert the PtrSafe-keyword nothing more to do here.
+At least we are able to do this, just by using the constant "VBA7" copying the declares and insert the PtrSafe-keyword, nothing more to do here.

 In x86/Win32 every pointer has a width of 32 bits.
 In VBC there is no special datatype for pointers, therefore in the past the VB-community used the datatype Long for pointers, also because it is returned from the functions StrPtr, ObjPtr and VarPtr in VBC/VBA6.